Cover Crop Use and Management

 Planting cover crops between cash crops provides a great opportunity for farmers and ranchers to diversify.
 In addition to improving soil quality, cover crops slow runoff, crowd out weeds, prevent nitrogen leaching, provide habitat for wildlife and beneficial organisms, and can even be grazed or harvested.

 “Preventing erosion is perhaps the most obvious soil benefit of cover crops,” said Marianne Sarrantonio, a professor of sustainable crop production at the University of Maine, “but providing organic matter is a more long-term and equally important goal.”
-For more information about cover crops, see Managing Cover Crops Profitably, 2nd Edition, a detailed reference manual from the Sustainable Agriculture Network.
-(See “Resources")
+For more information about cover crops, see Managing Cover Crops Profitably, 3rd Edition.

 Most farmers plant annual grasses or legumes as covers, sowing winter annuals in late summer or early fall to provide cover until the following spring.
 The grasses scavenge nitrogen and prevent its loss while the legumes add nitrogen to the system; mixing grasses and legumes optimizes rapid soil cover and overall soil improvement.